Arthritis Support Network Staff

 In January 2016, after 22 years of being “medically retired” Kevin has returned to work full time with the Arthritis Foundation as the Senior Director of Community Support Networks.

 Kevin lives in Tucson.
 He is a pilot of sailplanes and an avid motorcyclist.

 Arthritis Foundation Director of Community Support Networks

 Ms. Sedlmeier has been living with Juvenile Rheumatoid Arthritis since the age of 7.
 Like many living with arthritis, at times, she felt isolated and misunderstood as a young person living with what many people believe is an “old person’s” condition - yet she manages to maintain an independent and positive attitude.
 She’s learned how to be adaptive and resilient while dealing with the ups and downs of living with a chronic condition.

-Ms. Sedlmeier has been involved with AI since its inception, attending the first Gathering in 2007.
-In 2010, she heard a fellow patient complaining about the lack of support groups in the West Los Angeles area and she launched the West LA Support Group.
-She quickly joined the Board of Directors serving on both the Membership and Support System Committees and began the task of redesigning the AI Support System/Outreach Relations Specialist Training Program.
-Haydee assumed the role of Vice President of AI and her attention expanded to building up the organization’s infrastructure in preparation for its next growth phase including the implementation of this new website.
-Her leadership and commitment to AI drives AI to unite young and middle aged adults living with arthritis through wellness education, empowerment, and face to face support groups.
+Ms. Sedlmeier has been involved with Arthritis Introspective (AI) since its inception, attending the first Gathering Conference in 2007.
+In 2010, shortly after returning from the third Gathering Conference, she heard a fellow patient complaining about the lack of support groups in the West Los Angeles area and she launched the West LA Support Group.
+She quickly joined the Board of Directors serving on both the Membership and Support Group Committees and began the task of redesigning Support Group Leader Training Program.
+Haydee assumed the role of Vice President of AI and her attention expanded to building up the organization’s infrastructure in preparation for its next growth phase including the implementation of this website.
+Her leadership and commitment is to provide adults living with arthritis networking opportunities, wellness education, empowerment, and face to face support groups.